Operation Super: Camp assault

 A helicopter-borne assault involving 40 members of 32 Battalion was launched on 12 March; however, the attack had to be aborted at the last minute due to thunderstorm activity that limited visibility.
 It was feared that any further attempt to attack the camp would be futile, as the helicopters had been close enough to be heard.
 However, scouts positioned around the area reported no movement out the valley, so a second attack was launched at dawn the following day, 13 March.

 The helicopters initially struggled to find the well-camouflaged camp, until they were virtually on top of it.
 At this point, the enemy, realising they had been spotted, started firing at the helicopters with everything they had.
 The 32 Battalion assault force was immediately dropped, only 50m from the camp where the intense fire was coming from.
 The assault force consisted of two platoons and an 81 mm mortar section.

 The guerrillas had built their camp in the bottom of the valley flanked by high ground on either side., a factor that played strongly against them in the ensuing 18-hour battle.
-Alouette helicopter gunships used their 20mm cannon to great effect, but were fired upon in turn with RPG rockets and at least 4 SAM-7 missiles (the latter not arming due to the helicopters being too close).
+Alouette helicopter gunships used their MG 151 cannons to great effect, but were fired upon in turn with RPG rockets and at least 4 SAM-7 missiles (the latter not arming due to the helicopters being too close).
 The battle was fought throughout the rocky ravine supported by mortar fire.
 The battle lasted over seven hours by which time the soldiers of 32 Battalion resorted to using enemy weapons as they began to run out of ammunition.
 As evening fell, the 32 Battalion company readied itself for a PLAN counterattack.